JonSim495/Opencv_sh_file/README.md

 # Opencv_sh_file

-Open up your terminal in your raspberry pi
+Open up your terminal in your raspberry pi.

-Download the .sh file into your raspberry pi
+Download the .sh file into your raspberry pi.

+Make changes to the opencv version within the .sh file to install differnet verion.

-type in "chmod +777 opencv.sh" to give the file permission to run
+Type in "chmod +777 opencv.sh" to give the file permission to run.

-next type in "sudo ./opencv.sh" to start the installation process
+Next type in "sudo ./opencv.sh" to start the installation process.